-If the membership fee is not paid within two months after the fee invoice has been sent, the secretariat will commence a reminder procedure, and a reminder fee may be imposed.
-If the member still does not pay, the member will be struck from the membership list.
+Membership is contingent on the payment of the membership fee.
+If the membership fee is not paid within one (1) month after the fee invoice has been sent, the secretariat will commence a reminder procedure, and a reminder fee may be charged.

 The member in question shall be entitled to be present and take part in the proceedings and the voting.

-Section 4 – General meetings
+Section 4 – General meeting

 a.
 General provisions